 A short while ago, I mentioned on this blog that there was to be a trail of ram sculptures in the city of Derby, and today (Thursday 10th June 2021), I travelled to the city to see them all.

 The Derby Ram Trail is organised by Derby Museums, in partnership with Wild in Art.
 The sculpture is a ram because of a famous 18th Century song about a mythical ram which was ten yards high, with an enormous flowing fleece and huge horns.
 According to the song, people flocked from miles around to see this ram.
-The ram is a symbol of the city of Derby, none more so than in the local football team Derby County, nicknamed The Rams.
+The ram is a symbol of the city of Derby, reflected most famously in the local football team Derby County, nicknamed The Rams.

 The rams are made of fireproof fibreglass, and they will be auctioned off when the trail comes to an end.
 Proceeds from the auction will go to Derby Museums, enabling them to continue their work in preserving Derby’s heritage for years to come.